woleet/woleet.id-server/tests/java/docs/KeyApi.md

 Get the mnemonic words associated to a key.

-Returns a list of mnemonic words used to recover or import a key.
+Get the list of mnemonic words that can be used to backup and recover a key.

 ### Example
 ```java